rdragos/tag_cloud/README.md

 =====

 	$ python main.py num_seconds num_words stopwords_path
-	$ One should replace the appropriate Twitter credential keys the TwitterData constructor
+	$ One should replace the appropriate Twitter credential keys in the TwitterData constructor

 Example
 ========